 Don’t mix investing and speculating together.

-If it can make you a millionaire overnight, it sounds more like gambling.
+It sounds more like gambling if it can make you a millionaire overnight.
 It probably means you can lose all your money overnight also.

 Make sure you diversify; don’t put all your eggs in one basket.